willbeaufoy/portfolio-tracker/README.md

 `npm test`

+## Code editor

+If you have no strong editor preference then use VS Code, and make sure the following extensions are installed:
+Django, ESLint, markdownlint, Prettier, Python and Python-autopep8.
+These provide linting and code formatting so the project has a consistent style.
+Also make sure the 'format on save' setting is on.
+If you want to use another editor you'll need to make sure it can apply the same formatting rules.

 ## Code committing process

 New code should be done in non-master branches, then pushed to GitHub for code review within a pull request